Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Introduction and statement of results

 See Proposition \ref{thm:mod.invertible}.

-We note that, if $\kappa$ is at least $1$, then we can take constant spatial order $l$ in the range $(-3/2, -1/2)$ for this result.
-The reason for this is that (choosing the + sign arbitrarily) the $\mathcal{M}_+$ module is elliptic at $\mathcal{R}_-$, in effect raising the spatial regularity weight at $\mathcal{R}_-$ by one order, thus raising it above the threshold value of $-1/2$, while not affecting the regularity at $\mathcal{R}_+$.
+We note that, if $\kappa$ is at least $1$, then we can take the spatial order $l$ in \eqref{eq:mod.invertible.intro} to be \emph{constant} in the range $-3/2 < l < -1/2$.
+The reason for this is that (choosing the + sign arbitrarily) the $\mathcal{M}_+$ module is elliptic at $\mathcal{R}_-$, in effect raising the spatial regularity weight at $\mathcal{R}_-$ by one order, thus raising it above the threshold value of $-1/2$ (since $l > -3/2$), while not affecting the regularity at $\mathcal{R}_+$.
 Being able to take a constant spatial order is advantageous when proving multiplicative properties, as has been explained in \cite{HVsemi}, and will be important in our planned future work on the nonlinear Schr\"odinger equation.

 Moreover, the consideration of module regularity spaces enables us to prove a precise scattering result in terms of natural spaces $\mathcal{W}^k(\mathbb{R}^n)$ of incoming/outgoing data of solutions to $Pu = 0$.
 Here $k \in \ZZ$ is a regularity index, measuring both smoothness and decay at infinity, and is such that $\cap_k \mathcal{W}^k(\mathbb{R}^n) = \mathcal{S}(\RR^n)$, while $\cup_k \mathcal{W}^k(\mathbb{R}^n) = \mathcal{S}'(\RR^n)$.
 The $\mathcal{W}^k(\RR^n)$ for $k \geq 1$ are themselves module regularity spaces, relative to a module $\Nhat$ induced by the small module $\mathcal{N}$ above.
 In fact, these modules are such that the free Poisson operator $\mathcal{P}_0$, i.e.\ the Poisson operator from Theorem \ref{thm:finalstate-intro} for the flat Euclidean metric with $V \equiv 0$, intertwines $\Nhat$ and $\mathcal{N}$.
 We then show that the Poisson operators $\Poipm$ extend from Schwartz space to all tempered distributions, and we precisely characterise the range of $\Poipm$ on $\mathcal{W}^k(\RR^n)$.
-In the theorem below, the weight functions $\mathsf{l}_\pm$ are chosen as in Section \ref{subsec:global.fredholm}, in particular they are equal to $-1/2$ off a neighborhood of the radial sets on the characteristic set:
+In the theorem below, the weight functions $\sw_\pm$ are chosen as in Section \ref{subsec:global.fredholm}, in particular they are equal to $-1/2$ off a neighborhood of the radial sets on the characteristic set:

 \begin{theorem} For $k \in \NN$, the range of the Poisson operator $\Poip$ on $\mathcal{W}^k(\RR^n)$ is precisely